jonathancraddock/mootparadox_grav/pages/02.blog/northern-fells-wildcamp-and-partial-circuit/item.md

 On the eve of my 38th birthday, it would have been almost exactly 20 years since I'd spent a night under canvas - or in this case, lightweight sil nylon.
 After about nine months of day walks and Wainwright bagging, acquiring gear whenever I saw something that looked good value, it was finally time to take the plunge and extend a route over a couple of days.
 I decided to take the opportunity to walk the final two summits of the Northern Fells; **Mungrisdale Common** and **Great Calva**, which for various reasons I'd never managed to combine into a sensible one-day route.

+!!!!
+A 30km circuit of the Northern Fells, starting at the Black Moss layby. (*Wainwright Book 5: The Northern Fells*)

 ===

 ![Northern Fells seen from the A66](northern-fells-a66.jpg "northern-fells-a66")